lucasmccomb/watson-assistant-chatbot-ui/README.md

     9. A new browser tab will open displaying the IBM Watson Assistant tool
     10. Click on the 'Assistants' tab
         <img src="./public/screenshots/5-h.png" alt="Image 5-h" width="400px"/>
-    11. Find the Assistant you want to connect to the Node.js Resource and click on the vertical three-dot menu button on the right side of the tile
+    11. Find the Assistant you want to connect to the Node.js Cloud Foundry App and click on the vertical three-dot menu button on the right side of the tile
         <img src="./public/screenshots/5-i.png" alt="Image 5-i" width="600px"/>
     12. Select 'View API Details'
         <img src="./public/screenshots/5-j.png" alt="Image 5-j" width="400px"/>